66thparallel/sparky/README.md

 ## Sparky - a ROS 2 Real-Time Trajectory Planning and Vehicle Control Stack
-Sparky is a modular ROS 2 simulation project for testing basic autonomous vehicle behaviors in a simplified environment.
+Sparky is a modular ROS 2 simulation project for testing basic autonomous vehicle behaviors.

 ### Overview